 Comic fans were outraged, saying jailing someone over manga does not protect children from sexual abuse.
 “I’d say the anime community’s reaction to this, since day one, has been almost exclusively one of support for Handley and disgust with the U.S. courts and legal system,” Christopher MacDonald, editor of Anime News Network, said in an e-mail.

 This is insane, where’s the Freedom of Speech Act when you need it?
-First of all there is NO WAY to ID a manga character, it may look young and be a thousand years old, why?
+First of all, there is NO WAY to ID a manga character, it may look young and be a thousand years old, why?
 BECAUSE IT’S FICTION!

 Manga is a form of art, and literature if you will, it should be excluded from that law, and why the hell was his package opened in the first place?
-Were they afraid the paper might ignite itself on fire?

 The guy should appeal the court, there is no evidence of plotting against children here.
 Since the guy’s a “collector,” even if it is pornography I think he has the right to buy whatever the hell he wants and read it in his own home, I mean how would a porn comic be of any consequence?